PART II - Strengths and weaknesses

-Not that we don't have a lot of sticky visitors who thought they were passing through, spent the night, and never left.
-Some of them are wonderful.
-Spent their lives here, served as mayors and legislators, even our governor.
+Not that we don't have visitors who came to spend the night and never left.
+Some spent the rest of their lives here, served as mayors and legislators, even our governor.

 Thanks to the University and an enlightened post-WW II president named Colgate Darden, by the 1950s the brain drain here was in reverse even as the rest of the South was still leaking.

 Charlottesville's unconventional ground attracted and nurtured exotic outsiders who do not always transplant successfully.
 For example, junior off-spring of America's industrial midwest wealth settled in the county farmlands around our city.

 It is those - the Jefferson imports and wide-ranging transplants - that make Charlottesville and Albemarle County a delightful mini-civilization.
 Forbes Magazine in September, 2011, ranked the area No. 13 on a list of the top 20 US areas for millionaires.
 May well rank higher now.

 America's wealthy heirs and heiresses are not equal.
 Many controllers of great industries dwell in rust belt states.
 Their most able sons live nearby.
 What of the daughters and the less able sons, rich, educated, but unwelcome in corporate board room?
 What of the impotent heirs to generation-skipping trusts?